Stachys (Lamb's Ear) Growth and Care Guide

 How to Grow and Care for Stachys

 Lamb’s Ear is a remarkably low-maintenance perennial that delivers distinctive silvery foliage and dependable performance across a wide range of garden settings.
-Whether you are planting it as a ground cover, using it for foliage contrast in mixed borders, or allowing it to bloom for pollinators, proper establishment is the key to long-term success.
 Once settled in, it becomes one of those plants that quietly does its job year after year with very little intervention.
+I appreciate plants that do not demand constant attention, and Lamb’s Ear has earned a permanent place in many of my gardens for exactly that reason.

 Planting Lamb's Ear